Key Takeaways

-Your dentist can help you determine how your teeth will respond and the best tooth whitening options for you.
+Your dental professional can help you determine how your teeth will respond and the best tooth whitening options for you.
 However, they’re unlikely to recommend at-home whitening with over-the-counter kits as these products can carry risks.
 If you have dental work such as veneers, crowns or implants, certain tooth whitening options, both products and procedures, may not be available to you as they do not work on porcelain or bonding materials.
 But if your natural teeth are stained for whatever reason, there are some options available to you.

 What teeth whitening treatments are available?